AI Screenr

 Share the interview link

-Drop one link into your ATS, email, SMS, or job board.
+Put one link in your ATS, email, SMS, or job board.
 Candidates interview async on any device — no scheduling, no app install, no account creation.
-Typical duration 15–25 minutes (configurable 5–60).
+Typical duration is 15 to 25 minutes (configurable from 5 to 60).

 3